-After teaching guitar for fifteen years in a face-to-face setting, shifting online during the Pandemic was a big experiment for me.
-Given that I had little choice, I went into remote learning with an open mind and saw it as an opportunity to refine my teaching style.
+I know many teachers who do not enjoy teaching remotely, and I cannot speak for them.
+Several students almost quit playing altogether before contacting me due to bad experiences with prior teachers online (the motivation behind this article.)
+After teaching guitar for nearly twenty years face-to-face, shifting online during the Pandemic was a big experiment for me.
+I went into remote learning with an open mind and saw it as an opportunity to refine my teaching style.
 After some experimentation, remote guitar lessons work very well for me, but there are some things to consider.
+To be successful at teaching remotely, I had to be exceptionally good at listening, setting structured goals, and learning to communicate at a level independent of the instrument.

 Yes, absolutely.
 This has never been a problem with any of my students.